×

 People living in Siguatepeque were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Siguatepeque, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items like shorts, t-shirts, and sandals, but also pack a few pairs of long pants and long-sleeved shirts for cooler evenings or more formal occasions.
 A lightweight rain jacket or umbrella is also essential as Honduras experiences a rainy season.
 Don't forget to pack a good pair of walking shoes or hiking boots if you plan on exploring the local natural attractions.
 A hat, sunglasses, and plenty of sunscreen are also must-haves to protect yourself from the sun.
 Pack all necessary toiletries, including travel-sized shampoo, conditioner, body wash, toothpaste, and a razor.
 However, keep in mind that most of these items can be purchased locally.
 Bring any prescription medications in their original packaging, along with a copy of your prescription.
 It's also a good idea to pack a basic first aid kit with band-aids, antiseptic wipes, and over-the-counter pain relievers.
 Remember to pack important documents like your passport, driver's license, and any necessary visas or work permits.
 It's also a good idea to have copies of these documents.
 If you plan on cooking, consider packing some of your favorite non-perishable food items, as they may be hard to find in Honduras.
 Pack a Spanish-English dictionary or phrasebook, or download a translation app on your phone, as English is not widely spoken in Siguatepeque.
 Lastly, don't forget to pack your electronics, like your phone, laptop, and their chargers.
-A power adapter may also be necessary as the plug type in Honduras may be different from your home country," said one expat who made the move to Siguatepeque.
+A power adapter may also be necessary as the plug type in Honduras may be different from your home country," explained one expat living in Siguatepeque, Honduras.

 Where should I setup a bank account in Siguatepeque?